Boohoo snaps up Arcadia brands to complete break-up of Green empire

-Like rival ASOS’s purchase last month of Arcadia’s prized Topshop, Topman, Miss Selfridge and HIIT brands, Boohoo’s deal does not include any stores, putting thousands of jobs at risk.
+Like rival ASOS’s purchase last month of Arcadia’s prized Topshop, Topman, Miss Selfridge and HIIT brands, Boohoo’s deal does not include any stores, concessions or franchises.

+Administrators Deloitte said all 214 Dorothy Perkins, Burton and Wallis stores will permanently close.
+Some 260 head office staff will transfer to Boohoo, leaving 2,450 retail staff at risk of redundancy.

+Monday’s deal follows Boohoo’s purchase last month of the Debenhams brand out of administration for 55 million pounds.
+That deal also excluded Debenhams’ stores and its 12,000 staff.
+All Debenhams’ UK stores will permanently close this year.

 Arcadia fell into administration in November owing creditors hundreds of millions of pounds and threatening more than 13,000 jobs.

-Its collapse was the biggest corporate failure of the COVID-19 pandemic so far.
+Its collapse was the biggest corporate failure of the pandemic so far.

 ($1 = 0.7281 pounds)